mfc0d1ng/A-flexible-array-in-C-language/README.md

 You can download it <a href="https://github.com/user-attachments/files/20886351/libArray.zip">here</a>

 <h2>How to install?</h2>
-Install this <a href="https://github.com/mfc0d1ng/Advanced-C-library-for-handling-strings-in-C-language">library</a> first because it's required for handling dynamic strings and then Unzip the downloaded file and move libArray.so to /usr/lib
+Install this <a href="https://github.com/mfc0d1ng/Advanced-C-library-for-handling-strings-in-C-language">library</a> first and then Unzip the downloaded file and move libArray.so to /usr/lib

 <h2>How to link?</h2>
 You can link the library to your C project as follows: gcc example.c -l Array -l String